dougajmcdonald/dougmcdonald.co.uk/blog/experimenting-with-mob-programming.md

 What's interesting is that the more experienced developers naturally started explaining not only how to achieve tasks, but what was happening,

-> "now it's installing the dependencies"
+> now it's installing the dependencies

-> "you get a skeleton test setup out of the box"
+> you get a skeleton test setup out of the box

 ## Hitting a problem